cgross95/ann-benchmarks/README.md

 Principles
 ==========

-* Everyone is welcome to submit pull requests with tweaks and changes to how each library is being used.
-* In particular: if you are the author of any of these libraries, and you think the benchmark can be improved, consider making the improvement and submitting a pull request.
-* This is meant to be an ongoing project and represent the current state.
 * Make everything easy to replicate, including installing and preparing the datasets.
-* Try many different values of parameters for each library and ignore the points that are not on the precision-performance frontier.
-* High-dimensional datasets with approximately 100-1000 dimensions.
-This is challenging but also realistic.
-Not more than 1000 dimensions because those problems should probably be solved by doing dimensionality reduction separately.
 * Single queries are used by default.
 ANN-Benchmarks enforces that only one CPU is saturated during experimentation, i.e., no multi-threading.
-A batch mode is available that provides all queries to the implementations at once.
-Add the flag `--batch` to `run.py` and `plot.py` to enable batch mode.
-* Avoid extremely costly index building (more than several hours).
-* Focus on datasets that fit in RAM.
-For billion-scale benchmarks, see the related [big-ann-benchmarks](https://github.com/harsha-simhadri/big-ann-benchmarks) project.
 * We mainly support CPU-based ANN algorithms.
 GPU support exists for FAISS, but it has to be compiled with GPU support locally and experiments must be run using the flags `--local --batch`.
-* Do proper train/test set of index data and query points.
 * Note that we consider that set similarity datasets are sparse and thus we pass a **sorted** array of integers to algorithms to represent the set of each user.